Seattle police arrest 50-year-old man in connection to fatal Capitol Hill stabbing

 Rayshauna Webber died of a stab wound to the chest, according to the King County Medical Examiner’s Office.

-Officers received a report of the stabbing at Cal Anderson Park around 2:45 a.m. and found Webber near East Pine Street and Nagel Place with a stab wound.
-Webber died at Harborview Medical Center later that day.
+Officers received a report of the stabbing at Cal Anderson Park around 2:45 a.m. and found Webber near East Pine Street and Nagle Place with a stab wound.
+She died at Harborview Medical Center later that day.